din-ovita/din-ovita/README.md

 ---

 ### :woman_technologist: About Me :
-  :raised_hands: I am a Full Stack Developer from Indonesia
+  :raised_hands: I am a Full Stack Developer from Indonesia, using programming languages like JavaScript, Java, PHP, and SQL, seeking a spark of inspiration to break through.

- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

- :seedling: Exploring Technical Content Writing.
+ :telescope: Utilizing frameworks like React.js, Spring Boot, and CodeIgniter for efficient coding, I find myself in a captivating coding labyrinth, yearning for the elusive breakthrough.

+  :paintbrush: Incorporating Bootstrap and Tailwind to enhance website aesthetics, while harnessing Firebase for seamless online data storage.

+ :desktop_computer: Crafting programs with VS Code and IntelliJ, sculpting program flows with Figma, my creative sanctuary thrives in the realm of code.

  :zap: In my free time, I watch movie and read tech articles.